 Table of Contents:

-A Trust is a separate legal vehicle, which can own property, bank accounts, and other asset classes.
+An asset protection trust is a separate legal vehicle, which can own property, bank accounts, and other asset classes.

 It offers limited liability protection to the settlor and beneficiaries because assets which are transferred to the trust are thereafter separate from the Settlor.
 As such, they cannot be claimed if the Settlor is sued.
-Trust assets which are designated for distribution to the beneficiary are also well-protected by legal provisions in the trust deed.
+A trust's assets which are designated for distribution to the beneficiary are also well-protected by legal provisions in the trust deed.

 The distinguishing feature of an Asset Protection Trust compared to an ordinary Trust is that it is “self-settled”.
 This means that the Settlor and the Beneficiary can be the same person (i.e. you).

 The Settlor/Beneficiary also has a greater degree of control over the functioning of the Trust and how its assets are used.
 In ordinary cases, the Settlor/Beneficiary has free access to the funds in the trust account, whilst still being legally separate and protected.
-This makes it a perfect vehicle for personal asset protection.
+This makes it a perfect vehicle for personal asset security.

 However, in the case that there is a court order which requires you to hand over your funds to a creditor, the trustee is legally obliged to step in and protect the trust’s assets.
 This is because the Trustee’s primary duty is to the trust, and so can refuse to cooperate with the grantor if they are deemed to be acting under duress.